Rodriguez has 5 hits, 5 RBIs and go-ahead 3-run shot in the eighth as Mariners beat Royals 6-4

 TRAINER’S ROOM

 Mariners: RHP Bryan Woo (forearm inflammation) threw a bullpen session before the game.
-Seattle manager Scott Servais said if all goes well, Woo would be activated around the time he is eligible to come off the injury list on Aug.
+Servais said if all goes well, Woo would be activated around the time he is eligible to come off the injury list on Aug.
 20.

 Royals: 1B Nick Pratto (left groin strain) planned to begin a rehab assignment with Omaha on Thursday night. ...
 LHP Jake Brentz (elbow surgery) got two outs in his rehab assignment at the Arizona Complex League on Wednesday night.
 It was the first time Brentz had pitched since April 29, 2022.